asnaqsys/asnaqsys.github.io/manuals/configuration/database-names.md

 }
 ```

 DataGate defines a [DataGate Schema](asna-qsys-schema.json) for JSON files defining named Source Profiles.
-Adding a reference to the schema file can assist on editors that provide intelisense like VS Code and Visual Studio.
+Adding a reference to the schema file can assist on editors that provide intellisense like VS Code and Visual Studio.

 ```json
 {